gammapy/gammapy-meetings/coding-sprints/2020-11-Co-Working-Week/discussions/docs-setup.md

 - Other options for the setup (jupytext)
 - Improve /automatize release process?
 - Maintenance: broken links and sphinx builds

----
+## Action items
+- Simplify notebook, tutorials and scripts download: remove index files and use a single tar file
-- Move API tutorials to the corresponding sub-packages and build "in place"
+- Move API tutorials to the corresponding sub-packages and build "in place" (resolve content duplication between tutorials / RST )
-- Resolve content duplication between tutorials / RST
+- Introduce Gallery for tutorials